OleHolmNielsen/Niflheim_system/docs/EasyBuild_modules.rst

 EasyBuild software for environment modules
 ==========================================

-On the Niflheim_ cluster (based on EL7 and EL8 Linux) we use the Lmod_ and EasyBuild_ environment modules for software packages.
+On the Niflheim_ cluster (based on EL8 Linux) we use the Lmod_ and EasyBuild_ environment modules for software packages.

 .. _Niflheim: https://wiki.fysik.dtu.dk/Niflheim_Getting_started/niflheim/